NLykoskoufis/BraunLabPipeline/README.md

 #  -od OUTPUT_DIR, -outputdir OUTPUT_DIR
 #                        Path to output directory
 #  -cf CONFIG_FILE_PATH  Name of your configuration file: project_run_config_V1
-#  -tf                   True if you want to do a backup of fastq files. '-rn'
-#                        and '-pn' options are mandatory to do a backup.
-#  -tb                   True if you want to do a backup of bam files. '-rn'
-#                        and '-pn' options are mandatory to do a backup.
 #  -t TASK [TASK ...]
 ```
 The different arguments of the pipeline are: